keithga/BadJokeAboutGlass/README.md

 # BadJokeAboutGlass
-For all your shitpost code about interns bringing glasses of water
+For all your shitpost code about interns bringing glasses of water.
+## Any language, anything.
+Brainfuk?
+Assembler? hell yeah
 ![изображение](https://github.com/user-attachments/assets/bb0fbe4d-f109-4a4f-8335-c0ef2708fb00)
 Create fork if asked
 Create file in /yourname/file or yourname/projectname/file if you wish to upload multiple versions, paste the code